 The Exceller Fund is a charity, dependent upon donations from racing fans, people from the racing industry, and people who just love horses.
 Donors located all over the country contribute on a sustaining monthly gift with a commitment to the care of these amazing retired equine athletes.

 The Exceller Fund also applies for grants and participates in fundraising activities.
 Horses in the program are located at privately owned farms and The Exceller Fund pays for their care.
 These farms are selected based on the expertise they provide, whether it is caring for an injured horse in need of rehabilitation, a horse ready for retraining, or a geriatric horse requiring special care.

 Exceller Fund News

 Brennan Equine Welfare Fund Of The Greater Cincinnati Foundation

-TEF has been generously awarded a grant to assist with the care of two special care mares.
+TEF has been generously awarded a grant to assist with the care of geriatric mares.

 New York Thoroughbred Horsemen’s Association

 TEF is extremely grateful and proud to have the support of NYTHA in order to continue providing a future beyond the finish line for these amazing equine athletes.

 TCA has selected TEF as a recipient of a grant to continue providing care to geriatric Thoroughbreds for the duration of their retirement.